 - cute and comfortable flats that can be worn casually/dressy

-- comfortable walking shoes – I prefer Toms as they are lightweight, comfortable and still cute.
+- comfortable walking shoes – I prefer women’s casual sneakers as they are lightweight, comfortable, and cute.
 I don’t typically do a lot of rugged hiking in Europe.

 - universal adapter

-- small locks (1-2) – you will need them in hostel dorms
+- 1-2 small locks – To use in hostel dorms

-- sink stopper – the flat ones work with all drains
+- sink stopper – The flat ones work in all drains

-Please read out top 10 hostel travel essentials when backpacking Europe!
+Please read our top 10 hostel travel essentials when backpacking Europe!

-I have used this backpacking (packing) list every time I travel and I have always been more than prepared.
-Anything else you will need you can get along the way!
+I have used this packing list for Europe in summer every time I travel and have always been more than prepared.
+Anything else you need you can buy along the way.
 Congrats on your adventure and have fun in Europe!